sr-lab/gspider/README.md

 Dependent types are employed for type-safe reasoning across systems in the GSPIDER model:

 ### Bounded Double/Probability
+The `BoundedDouble` type represents a `Double` but bounded to lie between a lower and an upper bound.
+Because operations on `Double` are defined as primitive functions, however, this is non-trivial.
+The `BoundedDouble` type is defined like this:

 ```idris
 ||| Double-precision floating-point numbers bounded to fall between a lower and an upper bound.